binfu0728/Brain-imaging/README.md

 ***- 06/05/22 update***: Spatial analysis function is uploaded and util folder is changed into lib folder and functions are rearranged into diffferent subfolders

 ***- 20/05/22 update***: gif image write is uploaded to gdc->lib->+load

+***- 22/09/22 update***: The formal v1.0 is uploaded.
+It can detect both small and large aggregates and also some type of cells.
+The preset configurations for some types are uploaded as well